 Baby Teeth Chart

 A baby teeth chart is essential for parents to track their child’s dental development.
-It shows when each primary tooth, a baby tooth, a milk tooth, or a deciduous tooth is likely to come in and fall out.
+It shows when each primary tooth, a baby tooth, a milk tooth, or a deciduous tooth will likely come in and fall out.
 This information can help monitor a child’s oral health and ensure that any potential issues are addressed promptly.

 In What Order Do Baby Teeth Appear?